Skip to main content

 Antidepressants work by altering levels of neurotransmitters in the brain to cause an enhanced effect on depressed mood and symptoms such as anxiety, insomnia (sleep problems), and suicidal thoughts.
 Neurotransmitters (brain chemicals) targeted by antidepressants include serotonin, dopamine, gamma-aminobutyric acid (GABA) or norepinephrine.

-Some drugs used for depression may lead to serious side effects when combined with alcohol, for example:
+Some drugs used for depression may lead to serious side effects when combined with alcohol.
+Examples of serious side effects include:

 Always check the warnings and interactions in the labeling for your antidepressant.
 You can always ask your pharmacist if you can take your medicine with alcohol if you aren't sure.
-And never abruptly stop taking an antidepressant unless directed to do so by your doctor.
+And never abruptly stop taking an antidepressant unless directed to do so by your doctor, as you may experience uncomfortable or serious withdrawal symptoms.

-Some liquid medications, such as NyQuil or other cough syrups, may also contain alcohol.
-Review the ingredient labels on OTC products to see active and inactive ingredients.
+Liquid medications, such as NyQuil or other cough syrups, may also contain alcohol.
+Review the ingredient labels on over-the-counter (OTC) products to check for active and inactive ingredients, like alcohol.

 Always check with your healthcare provider or pharmacist for possible drug interactions.